-Archive of dropped domains: Lists of deleted or dropped domains are also available on sites like Expireddomains.net as some valuable domains fall through the net and get deleted.
+Archive of dropped domains: Lists of deleted or dropped domains are also available on sites like Expireddomains.net.
+Some valuable domains fall through the net.

 Expired Domain Crawler: This can be used to crawl the pages of an authority website looking for broken backlinks.
 Once it finds a broken backlink it checks if the domain that it is referring to is available to register.
 When a domain is available to register, the crawler checks common domain authority metrics to allow you to decide if it is worth purchasing.

-Private blog networks are a clear example of how some SEOs try to play the system, but given the potential benefits it is not surprising that some SEOs use them.
+Private blog networks are a clear example of how some SEOs try to play the system.
+Given the potential benefits it is not surprising that some SEOs use them.
 PBNs give SEOs total control over how they establish a backlink and the specific keywords that they want to rank on.
-However, a private blog network is a black-hat technique and be warned that if Google identifies your PBN the sites in the network will be de-indexed and the sites they point towards are also likely to be penalised as thin content.
+However, a private blog network is a black-hat technique.
+If Google identifies your PBN the sites in the network will be de-indexed and the sites they point towards are also likely to be penalised as thin content.

-For those of you who want to know more how PBNs work and the mistakes to avoid, DomCop have produced a guide which is very comprehensive.
-This points out that PBNs are expensive and very time consuming to set up and if you don’t plan them carefully you are likely to be found out by Google.
+For those of you who want to know more how PBNs work and the mistakes to avoid.
+DomCop have a guide which is very comprehensive.
+This points out that PBNs are expensive and very time consuming to set up.

 It will be interesting to see how Google responds to the use of BNPs and whether they are able to exert pressure on registers to disclose more information about site owners.
 If Google was able to identify most site owners this could be the end of BNPs.
 That could create a more level playing field for sites who don’t use PBNs.